-Couple sets off for a 3 year around the world sailing trip – 15 years later they’re still going!
+A couple sets off for a three-year world sailing trip – 15 amazing years later, they’re still going!

-Who better to run into as we start our around the world sailing trip than world cruising veterans, Jim and Carole aboard sailboat Nepenthe?
-After setting off on a early Oyster (late 80’s) for a 3 year around the world sailing trip in 1999, the inspirational pair are still gracing the sea due to their love of the lifestyle.
+Who better to run into as we start our around-the-world sailing trip than world cruising veterans Jim and Carole aboard sailboat Nepenthe?
+After setting off on an early Oyster (late 80s) for a three-year around-the-world sailing trip in 1999, the inspirational pair are still gracing the sea due to their love of the lifestyle.

-When asking Carole how their adventure started I was interested to hear that the duo didn’t originally set off to make Nepenthe their permanent long-term home.
+When Carole told me how their adventure started, I was interested to hear that the duo didn’t originally set off to make Nepenthe their permanent, long-term home.

 Jim and Carole met each other at their local marina.
 Carole, a beautifully strong independent woman, was the first woman to captain a boat of her own within the marina.
 And Jim moored his boat nearby.

 Eager to start enjoying his love of sailing and newfound free time, Jim approached Carole and asked if she’d join him for a trip to the Caribbean.
 Carole’s response was, ‘I don’t want to go to the Caribbean!
-What if we go to the Caribbean, turn towards the Pacific and keep going?’
-Jim’s response was, ‘If you’re happy to plan the route I’ll go wherever you want to go.’
+What if we go to the Caribbean, turn towards the Pacific, and keep going?’
+Jim responded, ‘If you’re happy to plan the route, I’ll go wherever you want to go.’
+Their world sailing trip started!

-They both sold their sailboats, purchased an Oyster together and set off for their around the world sailing trip
+They both sold their sailboats, purchased an Oyster together, and set off for their world sailing trip

-As you can imagine, Jim and Carole are a walking information desk for anything and everything to do with world cruising.
-If they haven’t experienced something they know someone who has.
-After 15 years, they’ve really learned the ropes but as Jim comments, ‘We’re still learning all the time and that’s what’s great about this lifestyle.’
+As you can imagine, Jim and Carole are a walking information desk for everything related to world cruising.
+If they haven’t experienced something, they know someone who has.
+After 15 years, they’ve really learned the ropes, but as Jim comments, ‘We’re still learning all the time, and that’s what’s great about this lifestyle.’

 Bumping into Jim and Carole while anchored outside of Corfu, Town

 So, how did we find Jim and Carole?
-My husband and daughter were in our dingy motoring back to our boat after dropping my cousin and I off in town.
-Jim happen to be in his dingy too when the two dingys met in crossing.
-Jim asked if we owned the Oyster and when my husband replied yes, Jim responded that they owned the other Oyster.
+My husband and daughter were in our dingy motoring back to our boat after dropping my cousin and me off in town.
+Jim happened to be in his dingy, too, when the two dingys met in crossing.
+Jim asked if we owned the Oyster, and when my husband replied yes, Jim said that they owned the other Oyster.
 There was an immediate connection when Jim explained that the boat was the same make as ours.
-Both Nepenthe and Britican were built in the same reputable Landamores Yacht Builders in Norfolk, England however there are several years between them.
+Both Nepenthe and Britican were built by the same reputable Landamores Yacht Builders in Norfolk, England; however, there are several years between them.

 My husband was desperate for male company!

-With a crew of three girls Simon wanted a bit of manly company and knowing about Jim’s experience he was eager to hear everything Jim could impart.
+With a crew of three girls, Simon wanted a bit of manly company.
+Knowing about Jim’s experience, he was eager to hear everything Jim could impart.
 A time was set for drinks that evening aboard Britican.

-At 6pm Jim and Carole came over bringing a bag of popcorn.
-Very quickly the boys separated to leave us girls alone in the saloon.
+At 6 p.m., Jim and Carole came over, bringing a bag of popcorn.
+Very quickly, the boys separated, leaving us girls alone in the saloon.
 After 5 minutes of talking to Carole, I felt I knew her all my life.
-No – actually, I felt as if she was a part of the family.
-With her beautiful smile, eagerness to listen, share and enormous energy for life I wanted to sit by her and soak her up!
+No—actually, I felt as if she was a part of the family.
+With her beautiful smile, eagerness to listen and share, and enormous energy for life, I wanted to sit by her and soak her up!

-I couldn’t help but wonder how the journey has changed Carole
+I couldn’t help but wonder how the world sailing trip has changed Carole

 Are those scorpion body parts you’re wearing?

 As Carole related her captivating stories, she mentioned the earrings she was wearing – one of her creations.
-Until she mentioned them I didn’t look close enough to notice that they were different from standard earrings.
+Until she mentioned them, I didn’t look closely enough to notice that they differed from standard earrings.
 But when I did inspect them, I thought, ‘is that a bolt and is the other one a washer?
 And what’s that hanging off the bottom?’
 Within seconds, Carole went on to tell the story of how she made her earrings out left over parts.
 The bottom component on each side was parts of a scorpion body she discovered during her travels.

-I loved to hear about her journey and her transformation to a life on the sea.
-My daughter asked if we could visit Carole on her boat so the following morning we are able to take a tour on Nepenthe.
+I loved hearing about her world sailing trip and transformation to a life on the sea.
+My daughter asked if we could visit Carole on her boat so the following morning, we would be able to take a tour of Nepenthe.
 What an experience!
 The boat is so homey – Carole has various creations around the boat – a seat cover here and a wall handing there.
-We noticed a skull and Carole picked it up explaining, ‘Now this is a turtle head.
-We found the skull and other bones just like you see it here.’
-She then pointed out Jim’s didgeridoo, secured from Australia, and various other artifacts from their travels.
+We noticed a skull, and Carole picked it up, explaining, ‘Now this is a turtle head.
+We found the skull and other bones just like you see here.’
+She then pointed out Jim’s didgeridoo, secured from Australia, and other artifacts from their travels.
 There was also quite a large bookshelf.
 Compared to our boat that doesn’t have a personality (yet) it was great to see a real homey home on the sea.

 And Jim – what a great person

-At 71 he’s way to young to be my grandfather but his personality and amazing attitude to life reminded me of my grandpa.
-With a kind face, genuine smile and witty remarks I felt so happy to be in his presence.
+At 71, he’s way too young to be my grandfather, but his personality and amazing attitude to life reminded me of my grandpa.
+With a kind face, genuine smile, and witty remarks, I felt so happy to be in his presence.
 He’s the type of guy that you just can’t help but love.

 When asking Jim about his experiences, he remarks, ‘The one consistent thing in all our travels is that everywhere we’ve been we’ve found incredibly nice people.’